Career Guides

 Dear [Hiring Manager’s Name],

-With four years of hands-on experience in security operations and incident response, I am excited to apply for the Cybersecurity Analyst role at [Company Name].
-In my current position at [Current Company], I serve as the lead analyst monitoring a hybrid environment of 5,000+ endpoints across cloud and on-premise infrastructure.
+With four years of hands-on experience in security operations and incident response, I’m excited to apply for the Cybersecurity Analyst role at [Company Name].
+I currently serve as the lead analyst monitoring a hybrid environment of 5,000+ endpoints across cloud and on-premise infrastructure.

-I have successfully investigated and resolved over 200 security incidents, including a sophisticated phishing campaign that targeted C-level executives.
-By deploying DMARC and implementing advanced email filtering rules, I reduced successful phishing attempts by 75%.
-I also manage our SIEM (Splunk) environment and have created custom correlation rules that reduced false positives by 40%.
+I’ve investigated and resolved over 200 security incidents — including a sophisticated phishing campaign targeting C-level executives.
+I deployed DMARC and advanced email filtering rules that cut successful phishing attempts by 75%.
+I also manage our Splunk SIEM environment and built custom correlation rules that reduced false positives by 40%.

 I hold the CISSP and CySA+ certifications and regularly participate in purple team exercises.
-I am eager to bring my threat detection expertise to [Company Name]’s security team.
+I’m ready to bring my threat detection expertise to [Company Name]’s security team.

 Best regards,